tarwn/lessthandot-hugo/blogs/content/posts/2010-01-18-capture-data-from-activity-monitor-2008.md

 One method we can use is SQL Server Profiler to capture and reuse valuable information gathered from the new Activity Monitor.
 Profiler allows us to see exactly what is populating the tables behind the engine.

-## Let’s take a look
+## Let's take a look

 Open SSMS 2008 and connect to a development instance.
 Once open, right click the server name in object explorer and select Activity Monitor from the list.

 Now open SQL Server Profiler from the performance tools section located in the all programs section of SQL Server 2008.

 Create a new trace and either save to a table or a file for the output.
 Saving to a table for this type of task is useful so we can query the results later and will not be a heavy performance issue as the trace will not be running long.
-Next, click the Event Selection so we can filter out most of the batch statements that we don’t want to see.
+Next, click the Event Selection so we can filter out most of the batch statements that we don't want to see.
 I put my filter to only show ApplicationName value of “Microsoft SQL Server Management Studio” and also LoginName of myself.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/am2.png" alt="" title="" width="480" height="315" />